JoshuaPina/JoshuaPina/README.md

 This repository hosts the **GitHub Profile** for **Joshua Pina**.
 It is a special repository that GitHub automatically renders at the top of the user's profile page.

 ### Contributing
 Since this is a personal profile, contributions are generally not expected.
-However, suggestions for improvements can be raised via issues if enabled.
+However, suggestions for improvements can be raised via issues if I have them enabled.